visheshgupta08071992/SDETSpring/Setup.md

 # General info
-This Project is used to Creating Rest API using Sprint Boot and HashMap.
+This Project is used for Creating Rest API using Sprint Boot and HashMap.
 All the the data is stored and retrieved from Hashmap.

-**How to run the given application :**
+**How to run the given application through IDE :**

 1.To Execute run SdetSpringApplication.java file.